 |Firing:||Three at once|

 As you might already know, real Nerf shotguns are hard to find.
-They’re quite unique, and maybe that’s because they’re just not the most popular type of Nerf blaster.
+They’re quite unique, and maybe that is why they’re simply not the most popular type of Nerf blaster.

 I personally quite like Nerf shotgun blasters, despite the obvious drawbacks.
 In any case, I hope you found the above list useful, and that you’ve been able to pick your favorite.